6 Things We Saw at Sanja Matsuri Festival 2019 | Tokyo Weekender

 Women-Only Mikoshi

-The group from the Nishi-Asakusa Sanchome Kita neighborhood had the heaviest mikoshi at Sanja matsuri and they also have a custom that at one point only women carry the load.
+One of the chokai with the heaviest mikoshi at Sanja Matsuri also has a custom that at one point only women carry the load.
 This is to showcase the strength and involvement of the women in the community and it’s incredibly important, especially when you learn that in Shinto tradition women used to be banned from carrying the mikoshi.
 The fierce ladies of Sanja Matsuri shoulder the burden of the mikoshi together with the men during the whole festival.

 Skytree and Sanja Matsuri Juxtapositions